arielherself/espresso/README.md

 President **Joe Biden** announced various climate-related executive actions, days after his proposed **climate** legislation ran aground in Congress.
 One directive promotes offshore wind development in the Gulf of Mexico, historically a site of oil-and-gas drilling, and in waters along America’s south-eastern coast.
 But Mr Biden stopped short of declaring a national climate-change emergency, as some activists had hoped.
 Such a decree would make more federal money available for mitigation efforts.

+ **Tesla’s** second-quarter profit declined from the first three months of the year, owing to [covid-related shutdowns](https://www.economist.com/business/what-shanghai-lockdowns-mean-for-china-inc/21808450) at its Shanghai factory and a parts shortage.
+The carmaker recorded revenues of $16.9bn.
+Net income was $2.3bn—nearly double its profit in the same period last year, but short of the record $3.3bn booked last quarter.
+Tesla aims to produce more than 1.5m vehicles this year, up by 60% from 2021.

+Listen to an abridged version of the subscriber-only briefing.

 The **European Commission** urged member countries to cut **gas** usage by 15% amid fears of reduced supply from Russia.
 The emergency plan, comes after Vladimir Putin said that when **Gazprom** restarts supplies to Europe via the **Nord Stream 1** pipeline on Thursday, it will be at a drastically reduced capacity.
 Officially the pipeline is closed for maintenance.
 Some suspect Russia is manipulating gas flows as a [political tool](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter) in retaliation for the EU’s support of Ukraine.

-Listen to an abridged version of the subscriber-only briefing.

 **Ukraine** will ask international bondholders for a delay of two years in making its **debt repayments​​** **—** so it can put the money towards its defence against Russia.
 The Ukrainian government hopes to negotiate the deferral by the middle of August, before some $1.2bn of debt payments are due in early September.
 Ukraine’s GDP has fallen by an estimated 40% since Russia invaded in February.

 **Rishi Sunak** and **Liz Truss** made it through to the final round of **Britain’s** Conservative [leadership race](https://www.economist.com/interactive/next-prime-minister-uk); **Penny Mordaunt** was eliminated.
 The winner will replace Boris Johnson as prime minister.
 Ms Mordaunt received only 105 votes from Conservative MPs on Wednesday.
 Ms Truss, the foreign secretary, received 113 supporters; Mr Sunak, a former chancellor, led with 137.
 The final two candidates will now [face a ballot](https://www.economist.com/the-economist-explains/2022/07/07/how-does-britains-conservative-party-choose-a-new-leader) of approximately 180,000 Conservative Party members, with the result expected on September 5th.

-**Inflation** in **Canada** accelerated to 8.1% in June, though not as sharply as forecasts suggested.
-Prices were estimated to have risen by 8.4%, though the real inflation rate was still above May’s 7.7%.
-Last week the Bank of Canada raised its key interest rate by one percentage point, to 2.5%, to try and curb inflation.

  **Fact of the day:** 45%, the decline of the Sri Lankan rupee against the dollar since March.
 [Read the full article](https://www.economist.com/the-economist-explains/2022/07/19/why-is-sri-lanka-in-turmoil).